warlof/seat-discord-connector/README.md

 You'll be invited automatically to the Discord Server and attached channels.

+# Upgrade

+If you're coming from a version prior to 4.x, you may want to convert your data into the new connector structure.
+To do so, run the command `seat-connector:convert:discord` - it will assist you in this process.

+**Callback URL have been changed, this mean you'll have to update your Discord Application.**

 # Known issues

 Here is a quick list of known issues (and their solution if applicable).